 - Re-enter your new long, strong alphanumeric password.

 What are you using to secure your iPhone or iPad?
 Touch ID?
 Passcode?
 Password?
 Nothing at all?
-Let me know what you've chosen and why!
+Let us know what you've chosen and why!

 ○ How to protect your data from being hacked

 ○ How to quickly temporarily disable Face ID